Lesson 2 of 5

 Managing Your CSP

-• A cash-secured put requires setting aside 100x the strike price in cash.
+• A CSP requires setting aside 100x the strike price in cash.
+No margin, no exceptions.

-• Sell puts 20-45 DTE to benefit from accelerating theta decay.
+• Sell at 20-45 DTE to catch the steepest theta decay.
+I default to 30 DTE.

-• Consider closing early at 50-75% profit to redeploy capital faster.
+• Close early at 50-75% profit to free up capital and avoid late-stage risk.

 Quick Check